Healthdirect Free Australian health advice you can count on.

 Most often, the cause of pulmonary fibrosis is not known.
 If this is the case, it is called idiopathic pulmonary fibrosis (idiopathic means the cause is unknown).

 In some people, a cause can be found.
-Such causes include:
+Some causes include:

-• breathing in harmful dust or chemicals at a workplace or in the environment, such as mould, asbestos, silica, metal dusts and toxic fumes
+• breathing in harmful dust or chemicals at a workplace or in the environment, like asbestos, silica, metal dusts, and coal dust

-• having an autoimmune disease such as rheumatoid arthritis or a disease of the connective tissue
+• having an autoimmune disease like rheumatoid arthritis or a connective tissue disease

 You are more at risk than others of developing pulmonary fibrosis if you: